Fundamentals of Perpetual Futures: Arbitrage in Perpetual Futures

+\textbf{Scenario 1}: If $F_0 > \lambda S_0 + C$, then we show the strategy of longing $\lambda$ spot and shorting $1$ futures is a random-maturity arbitrage strategy with trading cost.
+To prevent the arbitrageur from making a profit, now the payoff needs to satisfy:

+Following the same argument as in the proof of proposition \ref{prop1}, we can find the lower bound process $\underline{u}_t$ as:

+When $u_0 > C$, this process will explode toward $M$ at an exponential rate.
+Following the same argument as in proof proposition \ref{prop1}, the proposed trading strategy is a random-maturity arbitrage strategy.

+\textbf{Scenario 2}: If $F_0 < \lambda S_0 - C$, then we show the strategy of longing 1 futures and shorting $\lambda$ spot is a random-maturity arbitrage strategy despite the trading cost.
+Now, the payoff needs to satisfy the following condition to prevent the arbitrageur from making a profit:

+Similar to the argument in scenario 2 of proposition \ref{prop1}, we can find the upper bound process as:

+When $u_0 < -C$, this process will explode toward $M$ at an exponential rate.
+With the same argument, the proposed trading strategy is again a random-maturity arbitrage strategy.

+In sum, with trading cost, the absence of random maturity arbitrage opportunity implies that the futures price lies within a bound relative to the spot: $\lambda S_t - C \leq F_t \leq \lambda S_t + C$. \end{proof}
-In the presence of trading costs, when the deviation of perpetual futures price from $S_0(1 + \frac{r}{k})$, is larger than the round-trip trading costs $C$, the arbitrageurs would have a strong incentive to trade perpetual futures toward the price $S_0 (1 + \frac{r}{\kappa})$.
-This proposition also prescribes a trading strategy to exploit the futures-spot divergence in markets with different levels of trading costs.

-In the next part, we provide an empirical analysis of the futures-spot deviation and present arbitrage trading strategies motivated by our theory.
+In the presence of trading costs, when the deviation of the perpetual futures price from $\lambda S_t$, is larger than the round-trip trading costs $C$, arbitrageurs would have a strong incentive to trade perpetual futures toward the price $\lambda S_t$.
+Proposition \ref{prop2} also prescribes a trading strategy to exploit the futures-spot divergence in markets with different levels of trading costs.
+In the next section, we provide an empirical analysis of the futures-spot deviation and present arbitrage trading strategies motivated by our theory.

+Before turning to the data, we pause to relate our results to two recent theoretical contributions. \citet{angeris2022primer} consider an inverse problem to our setting.
+It assumes there is no arbitrage and that the perpetual futures price is a function of the spot, and derives the funding rate process that is consistent with the pricing formula.
+This takes a perspective of security design.
+However, empirically, funding rate mechanisms are predetermined and fixed for traders.
+Moreover, because of the limits of arbitrage, futures prices can deviate from the fixed function set by the designer.
+Our approach prescribes a strategy to exploit divergence from the fundamental price and offers a closer alignment with real-world trading conditions.

+Compared to \citet{ackerer_perpetual_2023}, our initial draft, disseminated December 2022 (see \url{https://arxiv.org/abs/2212.06888v1}), considers the case when the underlying pays no interest $r'=0$.
+It shows that the absence of random-maturity arbitrage opportunities implies the price of perpetual futures lies within the following bound relative to the spot: